BeTomorrow/micro-observables/README.md

 #### Observable.fromPromise(promise, onError?: (error) => value)

 Convert the promise into an observable.
 The observable is initialized with `undefined` and will be updated with the value of the promise when it is resolved.
-If the promise is rejected, the optional `onError` function is called with the error and should return the value to store in the observable.
+If the promise is rejected, the optional `onError` function is called with the error and should return the value to assign to the observable.
 If no `onError` function is provided, the observable keeps its `undefined` value.

 ```tsx
 async function fetchBook(title: string): Promise<Book> {